-- Make sure to maintain the posture specified by your doctor or therapist while performing the exercises.
+- Make sure to maintain the posture specified by your physician or therapist while performing the exercises.

 - If the exercise creates pain, stop, review the instructions for the exercise and try again.
-If still hurts, stop and consult with your doctor or therapist for help.
+If still hurts, stop and consult with your physician or therapist for help.

 - Don’t push your body further than instructed in regards to stretching or repetitions.
 Do the exercises exactly as directed.

-- Follow your doctor or therapist’s entire plan for your recovery – including taking medications, avoiding prohibited activities, recommendations for sleeping, sitting or standing adjustments, etc. – not just the exercise portion.
+- Follow your physician or therapist’s entire plan for your recovery – including taking medications, avoiding prohibited activities, recommendations for sleeping, sitting or standing adjustments, etc. – not just the exercise portion.